-Total Group's total assets slightly increased to P30,244 million in the first quarter of 2018 from P29,807 in December 31, 2017.
-The increase of P437 million is mainly due to increase in real estate inventories amounting to P314 million due to purchase of raw land for Group's plan to development new projects and increase in other currents assets amounting to P440 million due to advance made to contractors for project development and advance commission for more extensive marketing and sales promotion.
+Total assets reported by the Group amounts to P33,715 million as of 3rd quarter of 2018 from P29,807 in December 31, 2017.
+This shows an increase of P5,516 million which is mainly due to P5 billion credit notes facility from various banks used to finance new and on-going project developments, procurement of raw lands and settlement of short term obligations.
+This results to increase in real estate inventories amounting to P1,593 million while other currents assets also increase by P2,346 million due to advance made to contractors for project development, advances to landowners for land acquisition under installment basis and advance commission for more extensive marketing and sales promotion.